gsuyemoto/blog/docs/posts/web-and-goats-p2.md

 With *userid* being your profile id number ascertained in previous challenges.
 Using ZAP, I decided that I would just fuzz around my profile id (before and after) and see if another user's profile came up:

 ![type:video](videos/fuzzing-other-users-profile.webm)

+!!! note
+    The fuzzing capability provided in ZAP is pretty cool, but it doesn't seem to provide you with a way to script it to stop on a desired response from the server you are fuzzing.